AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Introduction

-To achieve modal cohesion, AllSpark uniformly maps diverse modal features to the language modality.
-In addition, we designed modality-specific prompts to guide multimodal large language models in accurately perceiving multimodal data.
+To achieve modal cohesion, AllSpark uniformly maps diverse modal features to the language feature space.
 To maintain the autonomy between modalities, AllSpark introduces specific modal encoders for each modality to extract independent tokens.
 Given the high heterogeneity among modality data and modality encoders, a significant dimensional gap exists between the tokens of each modality and the language modality.
-To address this issue, we introduce a modality bridge, a mechanism from Lynx\cite{zeng2023matters}, to accomplish dimensional mapping from each modality's tokens to the language tokens.
+To address this issue, we introduce a modality bridge, a mechanism from perceiver\cite{jaegle2021perceiver}, to accomplish dimensional mapping from each modality's tokens to the language tokens \cite{shao2024}.

-Finally, considering the existing gap between the interpretability of the multimodal large language model and the specific downstream tasks, we design task heads for each downstream task to enhance the model's generalization capability.
-Given the powerful interpretability capabilities of the multimodal large language model, we adhere to a lightweight design principle in both the modal encoders and task heads.
+Finally, considering the existing gap between the interpretability of the multimodal large language model and the specific downstream tasks, we design task heads and modality-specific text prompts for each downstream task to enhance the model's generalization capability.
+Given the powerful interpretability capabilities of the multimodal large language model, we adhere to a lightweight design principle in task heads.

-Experiments demonstrate that AllSpark achieves competitive accuracy without expert knowledge in most modalities and utilizing a unified structure in modalities such as RGB and spatio-temporal trajectories compared to state-of-the-art models.
+Experiments demonstrate that AllSpark, despite lacking expert knowledge in most spatio-temporal modalities and utilizing a unified structure, achieves competitive accuracy in modalities such as RGB and spatio-temporal trajectories compared to state-of-the-art models.
 Specifically, in the RGB modality, the accuracy of AllSpark is only 0.84 lower than that of the SOTA model, and in the trajectory modality, the average displacement error (ADE) metric differs by only 0.07 compared to that of the SOTA model.
-Additionally, AllSpark exhibits excellent adaptability in various other modalities, including point clouds, multispectral, hyperspectral, tables, graphs, and code.
+Additionally, AllSpark exhibits excellent adaptability in various other modalities, including point cloud, multispectral, hyperspectral, table, graph, and code.
 Theoretically, our proposed model has the potential for seamless extension to an arbitrary number of modalities.

 In other words, our contributions can be summarized as follows: